BenTheElder/site/content/posts/lazy-load-youtube.md

 - <span class="emoji" style="background-image:url(/images/emoji/emoji_u1f3a5.png)" title=":movie-camera:"/>:movie-camera:</span>
 ---

-> First, let me acknowledge up front that **this is neither a novel problem nor a novel solution**.
-This is simply what I cobbled together to fit my own needs, and I thought I'd share about how this works.
+> First, let me acknowledge up-front that **this is neither a novel problem nor a novel solution**.
+This is simply what I cobbled together to fit my own needs, I thought I'd share about how this went / works.

-## Background
+## Why Lazy Load?

 YouTube is a pretty ubiquitous for video hosting and very easy to embed -- On any video just click "share" then "embed" and copy + paste the generated `<iframe>` into